aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 $p_{i}(vote)$ is the probability that student $i$ shows up to vote.

 This problem can be framed like a 'coin toss' expiriment.
-That is, if any individual student has a $p(vote)$ probability of voting and a $p(yes|voting)$ probability of voting 'yes' conditional on voting, what are the values of $p(vote)$ and $p(yes)$ that lead to the referendum passing.
+That is, if any individual student has a $p(vote)$ probability of voting and a $p(yes|vote)$ probability of voting 'yes' conditional on voting, what are the values of $p(vote)$ and $p(yes)$ that lead to the referendum passing.

 The expected total number of successes in $N$ independent trials if each trial has a $p$ probability of success is, $Np$.
 In this case, in order to get a 'yes' vote, we actually need two successes (we need vote='yes' and vote yes = 'yes').
 This is expressed similarly for the binominal distribution...assuming for the moment that all students have the same probability of voting and the same probability of voting yes: